Are you looking to remember information more effectively? Share your message and make it stick! You've got to learn about the Von Restorff Effect!

 Other UX Design Principles

-Interested in designing web pages or creating an effective user experience?
-There are a lot of design principles like the Von Restorff Effect that can help you meet your goals:
+Interested in designing web pages or creating a practical user experience?
+There are a lot of design principles, like the Von Restorff Effect, that can help you meet your goals:

 The Isolation Effect Is More Than Meets The Eye